rjspencer/docs/api.md

 ### Returning all of the photos in an album

 album_id
-:	the ID of the album to receive the photos of
+:	the id of the album to receive the photos of

-	possible values are any album ID that belongs to the authenticated account
+	possible values are any album id that belongs to the authenticated account

 	no default